 That was another rough stretch.
 It was difficult to collect the broken pieces of my identity one more time and create another action plan.
 Hadn’t I done enough starting over?

 I did a lot of thinking and self-reflection about my life, and realized that this had always been a core piece of my identity, something that I never wanted to lose.
 The idea of “music” is so much deeper to my identity than any nonsense about having a beautiful singing voice, or playing piano well.
 It is the lens through which I see the world It very much brings everything into focus for me.
-I knew that if I was going to find any joy in the remaining years of my life, it was absolutely essential for me to get music back.
+I knew that if I was going to find joy in the remaining years of my life, it was essential for me to get music back.
 I just had to find a way to not let memories of what HAD been destroy my joy in what WOULD be.
-I resolutely pointed my face towards the future, and desperately tried not to glance back over my shoulder.

-As a teacher I had always greatly enjoyed working with adolescent voices (there’s some speculation that may be because of my somewhat immature sense of humor) but that’s beside the point.
+As a teacher I had always greatly enjoyed working with adolescent voices ( that may well have been due to my immature sense of humor) but that’s beside the point.)
 Anyway, now I had to bring all those lesson home to myself.
 I was among the worst singers I had ever worked with, but I was also my favorite kind of student.
 A pretty quick study, very motivated, and there’s a big difference between learning for the first time, and remembering skills and theory that you’ve taught others all your life.
 All I had to do was think.
 Note names and their places on the staff, note durations, music theory, vocal pedagogy….all of that was in there.
 I just had to unlock it,

 It all starts with breath, both in voice and in piano.
 Deep, rhythmic, relaxed breathing.
 How many times had I said that to my students?
 Breathe in tempo BEFORE you begin the music and then join in.
 It’s very much like children in a game of jump rope on the playground; if another child wants to jump into the game already in motion, you teach them to watch for a while, count along, then breathe in time and “join in with the rope.”
 Don’t over think it, just relax, breathe in tempo, and jump in.